genepattern/VisualizerLauncher/INSTALL.md

 * [Apache Maven](https://maven.apache.org/), make sure you have the mvn command on your path.

 ## Running ...
-Run the visualizer launcher (for debugging, testing)
+To run as a jar executable from a clean build

     mvn -q clean package exec:java

 ## Building from source
-Additional `mvn` commands.
-Create single jar application
+Use **mvn** to build the project with the defaultGoal "package".

-    mvn clean compile assembly:single
+    mvn
+    (equivalently) mvn package

+This creates packages in the ./target directory.
+* (signed java executable) visualizerLauncher-{version}-full.jar
-Create Mac OS X application bundle
+* (unsigned Mac OS X app)  visualizerLauncher-{version}/VisualizerLauncher.app

-    mvn package appbundle:bundle
-Run visualizer launcher with the java command
+To run the visualizer launcher with the java command

-    java -jar launcher/${jarName}-full.jar
+    java -jar target/visualizerLauncher-{version}-full.jar

+During the package phase the maven-jarsigner-plugin signs the jar file, the shade plugin creates an executable jar file, and the appbundle plugin creates the Mac OS X application bundler.

-Use a different certificate ...
+To use a different certificate ...

     mvn -Dsignjar.keystore=${HOME}/.gp_build/genepattern-codesign.jks
         -Dsignjar.alias=codesign
         -Dsignjar.storepass=....

-See the [pom.xml](pom.xml) file for details.

-## Building from source
-Use **mvn** to build the project with the defaultGoal "package"

-    mvn
-    (equivalently) mvn package

-This creates packages in the ./target directory.
-* (java executable) visualizerLauncher-{version}-full.jar
-* (Mac OS X app)    visualizerLauncher-{version}/VisualizerLauncher.app

-To run as a jar executable

-    mvn -q clean package exec:java

-For more details ... consult the pom.xml file
+For more details ... consult the [pom.xml](pom.xml) file

     mvn --help
     mvn help:help -Ddetail=true

-## VisualizerLauncher
-Launches a GenePattern visualizer from the desktop.
-Use this as a replacement for the 'Open Visualizer' link embedded in the web page.

-#### To get started ...
-The application is available for download directly from the [releases](https://github.com/genepattern/VisualizerLauncher/releases/latest) page.

-**Mac OS X:** Download the native .app.zip file; Unzip and double-click the app.

-**Other java:** Download the jar file.
-From a Terminal window

-    java -jar visualizerLauncher.jar

-#### Launching your visualizer ...
-The VisualizerLauncher opens in a new application window.
-If for some reason it is hidden, look for the "VisualizerLauncher" java application icon in your dock.
-Enter the server, (e.g. http(s)://genepattern.broadinstitute.org/gp), your username, password, and the job number of your visualizer job.
-Click 'Submit'.
-The launcher will connect to the server, download the required application and data files, and launch the visualizer as a new window.

-#### Building from source